COVID-19 misinformation by governments: Iran

 Iran's Supreme Leader Ayatollah Ali Khamenei said the US created "a special version" of the virus that is "specifically built for Iran using the genetic data of Iranians which they have obtained through different means".

 Bahrain accused Iran of "biological aggression that is criminalised by international law" by lying about the extent of the outbreak in Iran.

 Madagascar

-On 18 April, the president Andry Rajoelina diffused a 17 minutes documentary on national television and social networks retracing the travels of a Brazilian "phophet" that came in Madagascar because that's where the cure to a future biological war will be.
-Few days later, a herbal tonic made of Artemisia annua called "Covid Organic" was distributed to the Madagascan public and promoted by several officials, included President Andry Rajoelina, as a "miracle cure" for COVID-19.
+On 18 April 2021, the president Andry Rajoelina released a 17-minute documentary on national television and social networks retracing the travels of a Brazilian "phophet" that came in Madagascar because that's where the cure to a future biological war will be.
+A few days later, a herbal tonic made of Artemisia annua called "Covid Organic" was distributed to the Madagascan public and promoted by several officials, included President Andry Rajoelina, as a "miracle cure" for COVID-19.
 Medical experts, the country's national medical academy and the World Health Organization cautioned that there was no evidence to support the drink's efficacy against the disease.
 Despite efforts from the WHO, orders of the herbal drink were sent to Niger, Equatorial Guinea, Niger and Guinea-Bissau.
 The BBC reported in August 2020 that the President remained supportive of the tonic after it failed to stop the virus from spreading.